Author: Massiel Silva Tadeo, Founder, Tadeo & Silva

-I-130 is a United States immigration form known as the “Petition for Alien Relative.”
+Form I-130 is a United States immigration form known as the “Petition for Alien Relative.”
 This form is used to officially establish a familial relationship between someone who holds a green card or is a U.S. citizen and someone who wishes to obtain a green card.
-On this page, you’ll learn everything you need to know about the I-130 Petition from the trusted immigration attorneys at Tadeo & Silva.
+On this page, you’ll learn everything you need to know about the form I-130 Petition from the trusted immigration attorneys at Tadeo & Silva.

 Call or email today to schedule your consultation.